-Finances are one of the key areas couples facing divorce struggle with; the dissolution of marriage also means the untangling of accounts and a distribution of assets.
-Who gets what – and who pays who are some of the most commonly asked questions; both are answered in part by a thorough examination of the couple’s finances, assets, and financial situation.
+One of the biggest challenges that couples face during a divorce is their finances.
+The dissolution of marriage results in the untangling of accounts and the redistribution of assets.
+Questions such as “who gets what?” and “who pays?” are common sources of stress during the divorce.
+Both of these questions are answered in part by the examination of the couple’s finances, assets, and social situation.

 Retirement and Investment Accounts

 If you have any accounts for retirement or savings for college through a 529 plan, whether you have them separately or together with your spouse, these need to be shown to your attorney.
 Once again, this helps your attorney know how to best handle your case, allowing them to get a fair settlement for you.

 Understanding the Importance of Open and Honest Communication